 “It’s absolutely vital that we tell people when they should seek help and what options are there to support someone in distress.”

-Chris Long, Chief Executive of Hull and East Yorkshire Hospitals NHS Trust, said: “While the festive season is a special time for many, it can also be a difficult time for others and we need to make sure people in distress can access the right services at the right time.
+Chris Long, Chief Executive of Hull University Teaching Hospitals NHS Trust, said: “While the festive season is a special time for many, it can also be a difficult time for others and we need to make sure people in distress can access the right services at the right time.

 “We work very closely with Humber that support is there for people in communities as well as if they come to hospital.